2019 Fall Symposium Schedule

 8:30am-11:30am: MORNING REGISTRATION (Thomas Boyd Chapel at Shaw University, 118 E. South Street, Raleigh)

-9:45am-11:10am PREMIERE DOCUMENTARY FILM SCREENING.
+9:45am-11:10am DOCUMENTARY FILM PREVIEW AND DISCUSSION .
 Join us as we take a look back at the Hall and Graves-Fields House project from beginning to end!
 Fayetteville-based documentary filmmakers, Moonlight Communications, have captured this years-long project and the spirit of the community that inspired it – Oberlin Village.
-Brief Q&A session with filmmakers, descendants of the Hall, Graves and Fields families, and Oberlin Village residents afterward.
+Brief Q&A session with documentary subjects, descendants of the Hall, Graves and Fields families, and Oberlin Village residents afterward.

 11:30am-12:30pm PRESERVATION AND ITS ROLE IN SOCIAL JUSTICE KEYNOTE [PART 1]: Historian Dr. Tom Hanchett examines segregation and housing policy in the US and its impact in North Carolina, paralleling the powerful book, The Color of Law by Richard Rothstein.